kubernetes/website/docs/admin/authorization/rbac.md

 Because this is enforced at the API level, it applies even when the RBAC authorizer is not in use.

-A user can only create/update a role if they already have all the permissions contained in the role, at the same scope as the role (cluster-wide for `ClusterRole` objects, within the same namespace or cluster-wide for `Role` objects).
+A user can only create/update a role if they already have all the permissions contained in the role, at the same scope as the role (cluster-wide for a `ClusterRole`, within the same namespace or cluster-wide for a `Role`).
 For example, if "user-1" does not have the ability to list secrets cluster-wide, they cannot create a `ClusterRole` containing that permission.
 To allow a user to create/update roles: